Inclusion & SEN Support

-At Malorees Infant and Junior School we follow the principles of inclusion as outlined in the Equality Act 2010 and Code of Practice for Special Education Needs 2014.
+We follow the principles of inclusion as outlined in the Equality Act 2010 and Code of Practice for Special Education Needs 2014.

 We aspire to be sensitive to the needs of every child, reducing barriers to learning and making the curriculum as accessible as possible.
 At Malorees, it is our aim:

 - To ensure all pupils are offered full access to a broad and balanced curriculum.

 - For all pupils to be given the opportunity to reach their full potential educationally, emotionally and physically.

 - For all teachers to provide quality first teaching to all pupils regardless of their needs.

 - For all pupils’ views to be sought and considered.

 - To work in partnership with Parents/Carers to ensure all pupils’ needs are met.

 The Inclusion team:

 Assistant Headteacher for Inclusion strategic overview of the Inclusion Team with a focus on pupil achievement and family intervention.